Web Design

 Shopping the site feels like talking to someone behind the counter — all product descriptions are written by the team, so there's a consistent POV running through everything, whether it's a natural wine from a tiny producer or the best chip you've never heard of.

 Inspiration for the visual update came from the shop itself.
-Luke worked with Company Company on a refresh of the interior, and we brought that evolution online, trading the original primary colour suite for something more considered: burgundy, muted blue, buttery yellow, faded pink.
-The colours of the shelves, essentially.
+Luke worked with Company Company on a refresh of the interior, and we brought that evolution online, trading the original primary colour suite for the new colours of the shelves: burgundy, muted blue, buttery yellow, faded pink.
 Photography is shot in-store, and black & white images of the shop and neighbourhood are woven throughout.
-The original shop logo (also on the signage) lives on in the footer, and the primary colours still appear in select icons, but the overall feel is more grown up now.
+The original shop logo (also on the signage) lives on in the footer, and the primary colours still appear in select icons, but the overall feel is more mature now.

 Making the best stuff approachable

 This was another site with a large catalogue (something I work with a lot).
 So the site balances findabilty with discoverability (easy to get to what you want when you know what you want, easy to discover new things you didn’t know you wanted).
-We have a large mega-nav on desktop and a more broken-out nav on mobile (less nesting).
+We have a large mega-navigation on desktop and a more broken-out nav on mobile (less nesting).
 Search is front & centre.
-We talk a lot about what’s latest b/c that tends to be what people want, like Baldassarre’s Tiramisu or wine from Anders Steen, so we profile those on the homepage along with other popular collections like local brands & curated bundles (cheese plates!).
+We talk a lot about what’s latest b/c that tends to be what people want & it brings customers into their everyday world — like we just brought in Baldassarre’s Tiramisu or wine from Anders Steen, so we profile those on the homepage along with other popular collections , whether local brands or curated bundles (cheese plates!).
 The filter isn’t cluttered with options but nicely directs and guides people, utilizing the same approachable language found everywhere.

 Working with Amy was a true pleasure.
 From the get-go she surprised and delighted us with her ideas on how to make our website not just work better from a consumer perspective, but for us as well.
 They took a holistic approach to the design that was beyond anything we had imagined going into it and we couldn't be more pleased with the outcome.
 Her work was always focused & direct, professional, and on time.
 She was patient and helpful when we had questions.
 Ultimately she made a big complicated project feel natural and easy while delivering a product that we are absolutely thrilled with.